peace-Van/ClimViz/README.md

 ## Acknowledgements

-- Data provided by CRU TS, MCD12C1 and GMTED2010.
+- Data provided by CRU TS, MCD12C1 and GMTED2010
-- Deep learning and clustering powered by MATLAB and PyTorch.
+- Deep learning and clustering powered by MATLAB and PyTorch
-- Web-based visualization powered by Streamlit and Plotly.
+- Web-based visualization powered by Streamlit and Plotly